-4.2.2 The USSD noted in its report covering 2014 that:
+4.2.3 The USSD noted in its report covering 2014 that:

 'In September 2013 the High Court invited friend-of-the-court submissions on the constitutionality of laws against these acts.
 It received arguments both for and against the laws' constitutionality, with most of the arguments being in opposition.
 The Attorney General filed a motion with the Supreme Court objecting to the process on the basis that the Chief Justice must certify constitutional questions and obtained an order in February suspending the proceedings.
-As of November [2014] the motion had yet to be decided.'
-(To date, there has been no decision).
+As of November 2014 the motion had yet to be decided.'14 (To date, there has been no decision).

-4.2.3 The Centre for Human Rights and Rehabilitation (CHRR) noted in its Annual Report covering 2014 (CHRR report 2014) that:
+4.2.4 The CHRR noted in its Annual Report covering 2014 that:

 'In September 2014, the High Court of Malawi, on its own motion, invited submissions from institutions and individuals to address it on the constitutionality of Section 153 of the Penal Code vis-a-vis Section 20 of the Malawi Constitution which prohibits discrimination.
 CHRR and other organisations joined the case as friends of the Court praying that the Court declare the laws that criminalize homosexuality unconstitutional.
-By the end of the year, the Court had not delivered its judgements on this matter.
+By the end of 2014, the Court had not delivered its judgements on this matter.'
+15